dsuryd/dotNetify/README.md

 ##NuGet

-The pre-release version is available from NuGet.org.
+The v1.0 version is available from NuGet.org.
 It will install the DotNetify assembly, the scripts and their dependencies.
 After installing, see this [Configuring Your Project](http://dotnetify.net/index/Installing) section on how to include the script and register the assembly where your view models will be.

-*PM> Install-Package DotNetify -Pre*
+*PM> Install-Package DotNetify

 ##License
 Licensed under the Apache License, Version 2.0.

 ##Contributing
 All contribution is welcome; reach out to find out how you can help.
 If you like the idea behind this project, please let others know about it!

-##Todos
-- ~~Increase unit test coverage~~.
-- Convert the solution structure to ASP.NET Core 1.0.
-- Look at supporting Polymer web components.